 Since 2005, citizens have been involved with reviewing plans and expenditures under the voter-approved Special Purpose Local Option Sales Tax programs.

-The makeup, meeting schedule, structure, and agendas of both committees are at the discretion of city managers and the County Administrator.
-The County's Financial Services department coordinates the semi-annual meetings that have been held in April and October.
+The makeup, meeting schedule, structure, and agendas of committees are at the discretion of city managers and the County Administrator.
+The County's Financial Services department coordinates the semi-annual meetings that have been held in the spring and fall.